AT-Publishing/website/_ebf/2020-11-03-anticipated-tv.md

 Every year, TradingView opens their Black Friday discount for the full Black Friday week (Monday - Sunday).

-They typically give between 40% and 60% discount on their **yearly plans**.
+They typically give **between 40% and 60%** discount on their **yearly plans**.
+TradingView always runs the same offer through both Black Friday and Cyber Monday.

 Year on year, the Black Friday offers have been getting a tad better as the competition keeps popping up for TradingView.